jpthethi/teakozi/README.md

 ```
 where full_roads_payload is collected in a previous step

+The check expression can be json path expression or can also represent a collected value from a previous or current step

 ### More on Schema Validation
 Define the location of the swagger file in your config/index.js with the name
  ```sh